nitou2504/roi-cavity-detection/readme.md

-# Segmented Cavity Detection
+# ROI Cavity Detection

-   This project aims to showcase cavity detection on segmented periapical dental radiographs.
+   This project aims to showcase cavity detection on Regions of Interest (ROI) from periapical dental radiographs.

 ## Prerequisites